 - Various difficulties lead to stunt doubles and quick cuts being used in fights in Batman Begins (which almost suited the movie's style).
 In The Dark Knight, pains were taken to ensure that not only could they get long action shots, but that the actors could perform their own stunts if they wanted to.
 For example, in the scene where The Joker blows up a hospital, the explosion actually occurs with him where it looks like he is in the shot—inside a bus outside the building; and Christian Bale, aside from fighting, also did wire work on top one of Chicago's skyscrapers.

 - Most of the James Bond actors did some of their own stunts, except for Roger Moore.
-However, Moore was a former trucker, and used this to great effect in A View to a Kill.
+However, Moore was a former trucker, and used this to great effect with a fire truck in A View to a Kill.

 - Robo Vampire has, among other things, "the most obvious stunt double ever".
 A blonde woman's stunt double is a short dark-skinned guy with short grey wig and a moustache.